 The Blood Bank

-The Blood Bank supports both the inpatient and outpatient transfusion services at Mount Sinai with immunohematology testing, and by providing blood, plasma, platelets, and other products for transfusion.
+The Blood Bank supports both the inpatient and outpatient transfusion services at Mount Sinai Hospital with immunohematology testing and by providing more than 45,000 units of blood, plasma, platelets, and derivatives for transfusion.

-The Blood Bank Laboratory staff performs testing and prepares blood products to ensure the safest possible transfusion for our patients.
+Our Medical Directors include physicians who are board certified in Blood Banking and Transfusion Medicine.
+The Blood Bank Laboratory staff includes licensed medical technologists and technicians performing testing and preparing blood products to ensure the safest possible transfusion for our patients.
 Testing includes blood ABO/Rh typing, screening for possible transfusion reaction-related antibodies, and cross matching blood units in preparation for transfusion.
 We use the most advanced methods of testing, with automation designed to provide rapid, accurate test results.